Sviatoshynsko–Brovarska line: Rolling stock

 81-7080/7081 or E-KM, with new engines, interior and exterior.

 Future plans

 Since the line has the oldest stations in the system, some show heavy marks from nearly half a century of exploitation and need for renovations.
 This includes replacement of escalators, lighting and in some cases the decoration.
 In particular, this concerns the surface stations which are exposed to weather elements.
-One of the which is Darnytsia which in the future is to become an important transfer station for three lines, has recently undergone a complete reconstruction, with an addition of a new western entrance.
+One of these, Darnytsia, which in the future is to become an important transfer station for three lines, has recently undergone a complete reconstruction, with an addition of a new western entrance.

 Other projects include additional new entrances for Vokzalna and a planned one for Teatralna.